readthedocs/readthedocs.org/docs/ethical-advertising.rst

 Read the Docs is a large, free web service.
 There is one proven business model to support this kind of site: **Advertising**.
-Instead of using en existing ad network, we are building the model we want to exist.
+Instead of using an existing ad network, we are building the model we want to exist.

 **We're building an advertising model that respects users while providing value to advertisers.**
 We don't track you, sell your data, or anything else.